varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 fun PageLayout(ctx: PageContext, content: @Composable () -> Unit) { /*...*/ }
 ```

+> [!CAUTION]
+> The `ctx.data` store is cleared every time you visit a new page, even if you are using the same layout across pages.
+> If this is a limitation for your use-case, consider looking into local storage and session storage, discussed in more
+> detail in ${DocsLink("Persisting State", "persisting-state")}.

 ### `@InitRoute` calling order

 Finally, it's worth calling out the order that `@InitRoute` methods are called in.
 They are triggered child first and